Independent Police Conduct Authority: Deaths in police custody

 In June 2012 the IPCA released a comprehensive report on deaths in police custody between 2000 and 2010.
 The report revealed there had been 27 such deaths in the last ten years and raised serious concerns about inadequate risk assessment procedures used by police.
 Following their review, the IPCA made 20 recommendations, including better training being provided to officers about the dangers associated with restraining people in a prone position with their hands tied behind their back and that detainees who are unconscious or semi-conscious and cannot answer questions and/or physically look after themselves "must be taken to hospital".

 Treatment of teenagers in police custody

 In October 2012, the IPCA issued a report on the treatment of teenagers held in police custody following reports in January 2012 about two young girls who were detained and strip-searched by Upper Hutt police.
-The IPCA launched a wider investigation which found that the number of youths being held in police cells has more than doubled since 2009.
-The IPCA found that youths in crisis were being locked up in police detention and denied their human rights, with police practices that are, or risk being, inconsistent with accepted human rights."
-The IPCA made 24 recommendations into how police can improve the detention and treatment of young people in custody.
+The IPCA launched a wider investigation, which found that the number of youths being held in police cells had more than doubled since 2009.
+The IPCA found that youths were being locked up in police detention with police practices "that are, or risk being, inconsistent with accepted human rights."
+The IPCA made 24 recommendations into how police could improve the detention and treatment of young people in custody.